By Jenny Ruth Yasi, CPDT-KA

 We get dogs for fun, comfort, companionship, assistance in various tasks.
 We get them because they make us laugh, help us feel safe, keep us fit, tell us when the mailman is here.
-So just as I don’t want an “obedient” friend, training buddy or teammate, having an obedient dog isn’t my goal,Mutual understanding and cooperation is my aim.
-Dogs can see, hear, smell, feel and experience the world, know and do things that we can’t.
-As a trainer, I want to teach mutual understanding, cooperation and trust, because that’s how we can have the most fun with our dogs.
+So just as I don’t want an “obedient” friend, training buddy or teammate, honestly, having an “obedient” dog isn’t my primary goal.

-When people ask about shock collars, I think of stories like that one, and some of the unexpected and largely unseen side effects of shock.
-As a member of the Association of Pet Dog Trainers, we sign onto the “Humane Heirarchy,” which means punishers such as shock are used as an absolute last resort.
-We design the least invasive, minimally aversive solution to training and learning problems.
+When people ask about shock collars, I think of my many stories like that one, and what you miss out on if you teach dogs to fear making a mistake.
+As a member of the Association of Pet Dog Trainers, we sign onto the “Humane Heirarchy,” where punishers such as shock are only used as a last resort.
 This works for me, because I want a dog who dares to be a little bit disobedient when necessary.
-I want a dog who dares to take risks and experiment, because this allows them to grow in what they can do.
+I want a dog who dares to take risks, experiment, and grow.
 It’s hard to see desirable behaviors disappearing before they are even expressed, but that’s what can happen when we use force or punishment in training.

 [ For more information see https://www.ccpdt.org/wp-content/uploads/2015/01/Application-of-the-Humane-Hierarchy-Position-Statement.pdf ].

-When your dogs trust you, it’s easier for them to learn.
+When your dogs can relax and trust your judgement, it’s easier for them to learn.
 Like my mentor Susan Garrett, I base my training plans on games.
-All games need rules, but if you add force, fear, or pain, that’s not a game anyone wants to play.
-Games are about making choices, and games of choice make dogs more confident motivated partners.
-Does this sound like the way you like to play?
-Okay then!
-Game on!
+All games need rules or else they are boring.
+Games of choice are about fun challenges that make dogs more confident motivated partners.
+If this sounds like the way you like to play, you should join our training club!